 COSOP Geographical consideration indicated in the COSOP Projects approved in respective COSOP period (state covered) CSPE comments 2011 "Lagging states" = Bihar, Chhattisgarh, Jharkhand, Odisha, ILSP (Uttarakhand) Uttarakhand is not mentioned in the COSOP, but ILSP was indicated as a pipeline in COSOP.
 It was to build on earlier project.
 Madhya Pradesh, Odisha, Rajasthan, Uttar Pradesh and JTELP (Jharkhand) Explicitly mentioned as a potential state and a pipeline project in COSOP.
 Rajasthan.
+R areas Rajasthan.
 Rainfed areas LAMP (Meghalaya) Meghalaya is not explicitly mentioned in the COSOP, but the choice would have reflected the historical engagement in the state.
 It is also in the north-eastern region, which is a priority area for the Government.
 OPELIP (Odisha) Explicitly mentioned as a potential state in COSOP APDMP (Andhra Pradesh) Andhra Pradesh not explicitly mentioned.
 The project focused on drought-prone areas of the state.
-FOCUS (Mizoram & Nagaland) Those states not mentioned but reflect a historical investment in the north-eastern region and a request by the Government 2018 in states with predominantly rainfed agriculture, with north- east region and eastern states being Nav Tejaswini (Maharashtra) Maharashtra: not north-east nor eastern region.
+FOCUS (Mizoram & Nagaland) 2018 Disadvantaged areas, in states with predominantly rainfed agriculture, with north- east region and eastern states being prioritized Nav Tejaswini (Maharashtra) Maharashtra: not north-east nor eastern region.
 However, predominantly rainfed and vulnerable to climate change.
 Furthermore, justification to build on the past collaboration.
-CHIRAAG (Chhattisgarh) Eastern state, fit COSOP prioritized REAP (Uttarakhand) Not north-east nor eastern region.
+CHIRAAG (Chhattisgarh) Eastern state, fit COSOP REAP (Uttarakhand) Not north-east nor eastern region.
 Given good engagement with the state government, continued collaboration makes sense.